Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 Located in northern Egypt on the Mediterranean Sea, it’s one of the most important seaports in the country.
 Its capital, Alexandria, was founded by Alexander the Great in 332 BCE and is one of the largest cities in Egypt.

-Visit 15th-century fortresses, museums and the Catacombs of Kom el-Shuqqafa.
+Visit this Egypt tourist destination for 15th-century fortresses, museums, and the Catacombs of Kom el-Shuqqafa.
 Explore the main souq in Midan Tahrir for silver trinkets and fresh produce.

 The southernmost governorate in Upper Egypt, its capital is Aswan.
-Bordering Sudan to the south, the Nile flows through the city.
-Visit ancient temples and delve into Egyptian history with a stop at Abu Simbel Temples, The Temple of Horus at Edfu and the Temple of Kom Ombo.
-You can also jump on a 4-day Nile cruise starting from Aswan and ending up in Luxor.
+Bordering Sudan to the south, the river Nile flows through the city.
+Visit ancient magnificent temples and delve into Egyptian history with a stop at Abu Simbel Temples, The Temple of Horus at Edfu and the Temple of Kom Ombo.
+If you're vacationing in Egypt, you can also jump on a 4-day Nile cruise starting from Aswan and ending up in Luxor, a great way to get the most out of your Egypt itinerary.

-With so many things to do, Aswan is one of the top places to visit in Egypt.
+With so many things to do, Aswan is one of the best places to travel in Egypt.

 3. Asyut Governorate